ahaque12/prusa-connect-rpi/README.md

 # prusa-connect-rpi
 Connect Raspberry Pi camera to Prusa Connect

-I had an old octopi setup that I wanted to repurpose to work with my Prusa MK4.
-This allows you to reuse your rpi camera you have setup.
+I had an old Octopi setup that I wanted to repurpose to work with my Prusa MK4.
+This repo allows you to reuse the raspberry pi camera you have setup.

 # Setup

 ## Environment variables
 Update all environment variables in `config.env`.
 You will need `FINGERPRINT` and `TOKEN` from Prusa Connect.
-You can get it by adding a new camera.
+You can get the fingerprint by adding a new camera and looking at the request headers using Chrome Developer Tools (or similar).

 ## Running
 ```bash